Overcome your Depression

 What is Depression?

 You know what depression feels like, but may not understand where it comes from.
 Depression like many psychological issues has complex origins, but can generally be understood as coming from past experiences, troubling thoughts, and destructive behaviors.
 This can be concomitant with particular life-stressors like sudden loss, failures, or paradoxically even successes.
 For instance, failing to celebrate accomplishments could be seen as simply practical for the successful professional, not feeling the time is worth the fête.
-However, this shows the problematic thinking so emblematic of depression, where something positive is distorted into a waste of time.
-This in turn leads to the behavioral problem of not marking remarkable feats or effort, which is necessary for continued motivation, recognition, and perspective.
-Personally, the reasons a person may avoid such celebrations will be unique to him/her, which is why a tailored approach is needed to return a less depressed state.
+However, this shows the problematic thinking so emblematic of depression, where something positive is dismissed as a waste of time.
+This in turn can lead to the behavioral problem of not marking remarkable feats or effort, which is necessary for continued motivation, recognition, and perspective.
+The reasons a person may avoid such celebrations will be unique to him/her, which is why a tailored approach is needed to return a less depressed state.

 First we must understand that depression is common and very treatable.
 How common?
 Some statistics have put the prevalence as high as four percent of the global population, with the US rate among adults as high as 19 percent.
 According to additional data, 1 in 4 women may suffer from it, and as many as 12% of all US men do.
 Thankfully, this means, considerable research has gone into finding treatments that therapists can use to help you find relief.